Public consultation on the Arms Act rewrite

 Summary version of the discussion document

-We have also developed a summary version of the discussion document that is shorter, less technical and available in English, Arabic, Bengali, Somali, and Urdu languages.
-Accessible formats will soon be available.
+We have also created a summary version of the discussion document that is shorter, less technical and available in English, Arabic, Bengali, Somali, Urdu, New Zealand Sign Language, as well as in large print, e-braille and audio.

 Closing date